 Therapy staff held a celebration event to mark how newly qualified members of the team rose to the challenge of COVID-19.

-In response to the pandemic, staff who would normally follow a structured rotation had to move to other areas to meet demand.
+In response to Covid, therapy staff who would normally follow a structured rotation moved to other areas to meet demand.

 “This gave staff the opportunity to gain insight into the rotation detail before they made their choices.
-Staff were asked to be creative and did not disappoint providing presentations from factual clear presentations on screen to engaging podcast style reflections.
+Staff were asked to be creative and did not disappoint.
+They provided presentations from factual clear presentations on screen to engaging podcast style reflections.

 “The success of the event has meant that rotation roadshows will be routine as part of each rotation planning within therapy services and will aspire to grow and make positive changes.”

-The event was hosted over Microsoft Teams by therapy team leads and attended by Jill Foreman, head of pathways and integration.
+The virtual event was hosted by therapy team leads and attended by Jill Foreman, head of pathways and integration.